FinleyMcIlwaine/memory-usage-munihac-2022/hiobe-index/README.md

 popularity index.
 At the time of writing, the TIOBE Index has Haskell ranked at
 #43, behind D and LabVIEW (?).
 This is blasphemy and we shouldn't stand for it.

 The HIOBE Index is my rebuttal.
 It is a simple web application (in `server`) that stores (a subset of) the
 [2022 Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/)
-results in a sqlite database.
+results in a sqlite database (over 70000 rows).
 The database has a single table `survey_data` that looks like this:
 ```sql
 CREATE TABLE IF NOT EXISTS "survey_data" (
     ResponseId INTEGER PRIMARY KEY AUTOINCREMENT,